A faithful avalanche, visionary ideas, and good timing. These are the ingredients of the fascinating story behind the Carina Zermatt Boutique Hotel.

 The Carina Zermatt staff is like family

 Despite all the work, we like how the staff prioritizes their guests.
-Each one of them takes valuable time out of their day to chat with us and give us tips.
+Each one takes valuable time out of their day to chat with us and give us tips.

 Slow food is built into La Table du Carina

 We have already heard a lot about Gaïa, the young Italian chef who runs the in-house La Table du Carina restaurant.
-So we are very pleased to finally meet her in person.
+So we are delighted to meet her in person finally.
 Gaïa explains that she devises a fresh daily menu from the ingredients that are available at the moment.

 Placing utmost importance on quality, seasonality, and technique, she turns even a stalk of leek into a memorable tasting experience.
 Her grilled leek from Piedmont with truffle is to write home about.

 With roots on the island of Sicily, Gaïa has brought some lesser-known fruits and vegetables onto Zermatt’s culinary landscape.
-Take the Etna apple, an ancient fruit that thrives on the slopes of the volcano.
+Take the Etna apple, an ancient fruit that thrives on the volcano's slopes.
 One time, it appears fermented as a side dish.
-And the next evening, we get to enjoy it in the shape of an apple meringue served with double cream.
+And the following evening, we enjoy it in the shape of an apple meringue served with double cream.

-When preparing a menu with meat, Gaïa’s philosophy is to use the same animal throughout.
+Gaïa’s philosophy is to use the same animal when preparing a menu with meat.
 For her pork belly main dish, she broils the carefully sliced hasselblack red potatoes in two kinds of pork lard.

 We cannot wait to see how Gaïa and her sous-chef, Salvatore, take authentic Italian cuisine to the next level!
 One slow-food menu at a time…